How to start an e-commerce company in Dubai?

 Given that the majority of the transactions of your e-commerce business in Dubai will be digital.
 Given that majority of the transactions of your e-commerce business will be digital, you need to ensure that you have a foolproof solution for monetary transactions.
 Surely, neither you, nor your vendors and customers would like to lose money or get hacked.
 You need to tie up with a reliable banking partner or multiple partners.
 You also need to establish a secure payment gateway giving more feasible options to clients.
 Some UAE banks also offer customized packages for e-commerce businesses.

 If you are selling goods online, you ideally need to have a storage and sorting facility.
 Unless you are just starting up and are inspired by the fact that many of the world’s leading businesses began from garages.
 In the Emirates, you can either have a personal warehouse or lease one.

-When it comes to office, however, all business in the UAE must have a physical address for registration and license related procedures.
+When it comes to office, however, an ecommerce business in Dubai alongside most other businesses must have a physical address for registration and license related procedures.

 This is one of the most important aspects ensuring smooth operations of an e-commerce company.
 Establishing a proper logistics system ensures smooth operations from import to timely delivery of goods.

 Post-sale services also need to be considered when you start an e-commerce company in Dubai.
 Again, for this also you need a team of professionals to deal with feedback and queries from customers.
 For this service, you may either get an in-house team or opt for outsourcing.

 With the above steps, you are set to begin operations.
 Reach out to potential clients by having an effective marketing strategy in place.
 You need to reach out to your target customers.